For daily wit & wisdom, sign up for the Almanac newsletter.

 Stars Revolving Around Polaris

-Note the Big Dipper, located at the bottom of the map, directly below Polaris at 8:00 p.m.
-If you waited six hours—until 2:00 a.m.—and look at the northern sky again, the Big Dipper will have revolved to a position directly to the right of Polaris.
+If you waited six hours—until 2:00 a.m.—and looked at the northern sky again, the Big Dipper would have revolved to a position directly to the right of Polaris.
 All of the other stars on the map will have moved, too.
 This movement is caused entirely by the rotation of the Earth on its axis.

 A few constellations are near enough to Polaris that they never drop below the horizon, as do constellations farther from the North Star.
 The constellations close to Polaris are thus visible all night and every night of the year for observers at mid-northern latitudes, such as the 48 United States and much of Europe, and are known as circumpolar constellations.
 There are six of them, highlighted in green on our map: